-- 1. CAREER FIELD EXPERIENCE: Three (3) credits are required and must be taken in the senior year.
-Students may complete additional Career Field Experiences for a maximum of 9 credits earned through Career Field Experience.
-Requirements for participation in Career Field Experiences are: successful completion of CFE97 Career Preparation Seminar (0 credits) and a minimum grade point average (GPA) of 2.5 and successful achievement of a minimum grade of 'C' in both Intermediate Accounting I and II (ACC311 and ACC312) and permission of an Accounting faculty member.
-Students may petition the Accounting Chair to waive the Career Field Experience requirement if they have comparable, relevant work experience. - 2.
-MATHEMATICS: Depending upon mathematics background, a student may be required to complete lower-level math courses before enrollment in the required MTH131.
+CAREER FIELD EXPERIENCE (CFE): Three (3) credits are required and must be taken in the Senior year of the undergraduate portion of the academic program.
+Students may complete additional career field experiences for a maximum of 9 credits earned through CFE.
+Requirements for participation in CFE are: successful completion of CFE97 Coop Prep Seminar (0 credits); and a minimum grade point average (GPA) of 2.5 and successful completion of Intermediate Accounting I & II (ACC311 & ACC312) with a minimum 'C' grade, and permission of an Accounting faculty member.
+Students may petition the Accounting Chair to waive the CFE requirement if they have comparable, relevant work experience.

+2. MATHEMATICS: Depending upon math background, a student may be required to complete lower-level math courses before enrollment in the required MTH131.
 Therefore, students who must take additional math courses are encouraged to begin math studies as early as possible.

-Access the suggested course sequence for the BS, Accounting program from the Accounting/Information Systems Department web page or the Program Plans site on the Registrar's web page.
+Access the suggested course sequence for the BS/MS, Accounting/Professional Accountancy program from the Program Plans option available on the Accounting/Information Systems department and the Registrar's web pages.